 Blur and Add Noise To Create a More Cohesive Image

-With the Lens Blur filter, we’ll add a slight blur and add a bit of noise to make the image blend better and make it appear more as a real photo and not a composite.
+With the Lens Blur filter, we’ll add a slight blur and add a bit of noise to make the image blend better and make it appear more like a real photo and not a composite.